Home Vancouver’s Sea to Sky Region Town and Region of Squamish Squamish at Dusk Christmas Lights Attraction

 When is Squamish at Dusk

-The holiday lights attraction runs on Thursdays, Fridays and Saturdays from November 28th to December 14th in 2024.
-In other words it’s open on the following dates:
+Last year’s holiday lights attraction ran on Thursdays, Fridays and Saturdays from November 28th to December 14th in 2024.
+It was open on the following dates:

 The lights display is open to visit between 4:30 pm and 9:30 pm.

-It’s best to arrive half an hour before your ticketed time slot.
+It’s best to arrive 30 minutes before your ticketed time slot.
 It takes about 20 minutes to see everything.

 Where is Squamish at Dusk